 An approved eligible training provider is not guaranteed student referrals or use of WIOA training funds.
-Local Workforce Development Boards (WDBs) must also approve ETPS providers based on justification that the training provided is for in-demand industry sectors and occupations within each region.
+Local Workforce Development Boards (WDBs) must also approve eligible training providers based on justification that the training provided is for in-demand industry sectors and occupations within each region.
 Local WDBs make the final determination within each of the local regions.
 Providers wishing to explore occupations in-demand in the Missouri Economy may view labor market data found at MERIC.

-The Missouri Office of Workforce Development offers MoSCORES, an online search engine list of education and training providers who offer programs that are approved for WIOA or other federal funding.
+The Missouri Office of Workforce Development offers MoSCORES, an online search engine list of education and training providers who offer programs that are approved for WIOA or other funding.
 This list offers many education and training programs.
 If your organization delivers training or education in high-demand career fields, we want to add you as an Eligible Training Provider (ETP)!

 Who is eligible to become an Eligible Training Provider (ETP)?